BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 				building = i;
 			}
 		}
-		//Get idndex of building in buildings array var index = buildings.indexOf(building);
+		//Get index of building in buildings array var index = buildings.indexOf(building);
 		//If it exist(doesn't exist = -1)
 		if (index > -1){